ServSafe Alcohol Practice Test and Answers for Primary and Advanced Certification

 Which is an example of a criminal violation?

-A | Serving alcohol to a guest who appears to be intoxicated. |
+A | Serving alcohol to a guest who is taking medication. |

 B | Serving alcohol to a regular. |